mo7ammed-saleh/Face_Detection_using_RPi/README.md

- # Face Detection Using OpenCV with Raspberry Pi
+ # Face Detection using OpenCV with Raspberry Pi
 **This Repository will explain my 4th task in Robotics and AI department at [SMART METHODS](https://github.com/smart-methods) summer training.**

 ## Task Requirements: